Venera: Venera 9 to 12

 Following the failed Kosmos 482, the 1975 Venera 9 and 10 probes and 1978 Venera 11 and 12 probes were of a different design.
 They weighed approximately five tons and were launched by the powerful Proton booster.
-They included a transfer and relay bus that had engines to brake into Venus orbit (Venera 9 and 10, 11 and 12) and to serve as receiver and relay for the entry probe's transmissions.
+They included a transfer and relay bus that had engines to brake into Venus orbit and to serve as receiver and relay for the entry probe's transmissions.
 The entry probe was attached to the top of the bus in a spherical heat shield.
 The probes were optimized for surface operations with an unusual design that included a spherical compartment to protect the electronics from atmospheric pressure and heat for as long as possible.
-Beneath this was a shock absorbing "crush ring" for landing.
-Above the pressure sphere was a cylindrical antenna structure and a wide dish shaped structure that resembled an antenna but was actually an aerobrake.
+Beneath this was a shock-absorbing "crush ring" for landing.
+Above the pressure sphere was a cylindrical antenna structure and a wide, dish-shaped structure that resembled an antenna but was actually an aerobrake.
 They were designed to operate on the surface for a minimum of 30 minutes.
 Instruments varied on different missions, but included cameras and atmospheric and soil analysis equipment.
 All four landers had problems with some or all of their camera lens caps not releasing.

 The Venera 9 lander operated for at least 53 minutes and took pictures with one of two cameras; the other lens cap did not release.
+These were the first pictures ever taken on the surface of another planet.

 The Venera 10 lander operated for at least 65 minutes and took pictures with one of two cameras; the other lens cap did not release.

-The Venera 11 lander operated for at least 95 minutes but neither cameras' lens caps released.
+The Venera 11 lander operated for at least 95 minutes but neither camera's lens cap released.

-The Venera 12 lander operated for at least 110 minutes but neither cameras' lens caps released.
+The Venera 12 lander operated for at least 110 minutes but neither camera's lens cap released.